Mission

 Vision

-• Support Black student retention and graduation rates
+• Support student retention and graduation rates

-• Promote Black mental health and wellness
+• Promote mental health and wellness

 • Encourage a sense of belonging and comfort in all areas of campus that include and extends beyond the BBRC